 Localizing and A/B testing your content

-One of the most exciting features of our new campaign flow is the ability to localize and A/B test your campaign content within a single, unified campaign.
+One of the most exciting features of our streamlined campaign flow is the ability to localize and A/B test your campaign content within a single, unified campaign.
 Use the Languages and Variant tabs to create localized versions of your content or create variations of your content to test for best conversion.

 For more information on how to localize and A/B test your campaign content, see Localizing and A/B testing campaign content.